Proteusiq/cmd/README.md

 ## Why Vibe CLI?

 Ever found yourself thinking "I want to find all files larger than 100MB" but can't remember the exact `find` syntax?
-Vibe CLI bridges that gap by letting you describe what you want in plain language.
+Vibe CLI bridges that gap by letting you describe what you want in plain English.

 ## Prerequisites